s-michelmann/crm/README.md

 ### Summary
-This repository contains code to apply Canonical Representational MApping (CRM) to various simulations and datasets.
+This repository contains code to apply Canonical Representational Mapping (CRM) to various simulations and datasets.

+### Installation guide
+Download this repository, and add to your MATLAB search path.
+All figures and panels were created with MATLAB scripts.
+The typical run time for the ECoG analysis is a few hours, all other figures can be generated within a few minutes.
+A small demo to test the software on simulated data is part of `Fig2_simulation.m`

+## Requirements
+No non-standard hardware is required.
+No GPU is required.
+Code is confirmed to work on MATLAB R2024b and R2025a.
+We used the FieldTrip toolbox.
+To install MATLAB, follow the instructions on https://www.mathworks.com/help/install/index.html

 ### Repository Content
     .